 Eligible engaged learning opportunities include:

 Other approved engaged learning programs.

 To be eligible, applicants must be:

-· A 2-3 page (double-spaced) proposal that addresses the following:
+· A 2-page (double-spaced) proposal that addresses the following:

-- The nature of the engaged research program and the student’s rationale for pursuing it
+The nature and purpose of the engaged learning program

-To be eligible for consideration, all supporting documents must be complete and submitted by the deadline to: Margaret Rolfe (email@example.com) Department of Anthropology *261 McGraw Hall* 255- 5137.
-For more information, contact Prof. Paul Nadasdy (firstname.lastname@example.org), the Director of Undergraduate Affairs.
+To be eligible for consideration, the application packet must be complete and submitted by email to Margaret Rolfe (email@example.com).
+Contact Margaret Rolfe for logistical questions regarding the submission.
+For other information, contact Prof. Saida Hodžić (firstname.lastname@example.org), the Director of Undergraduate Studies.